simonecorsi/awesome/README.md

 *   [rough-stuff/rough-notation](https://github.com/rough-stuff/rough-notation) - Create and animate hand-drawn annotations on a web page

+*   [stalniy/casl](https://github.com/stalniy/casl) - CASL is an isomorphic authorization JavaScript library which restricts what resources a given user is allowed to access

 *   [getndazn/pensieve](https://github.com/getndazn/pensieve) - "The Pensieve is a magical object used to review memories"

 *   [sindresorhus/got](https://github.com/sindresorhus/got) - 🌐 Human-friendly and powerful HTTP request library for Node.js